 Textbooks and Chromebooks are school property.
 Students may be charged for any lost or damaged books/Chromebooks.
-Students are requested to cover all textbooks to reduce damage.
+In an effort to cutdown on damage, Chromebooks must remain in district-issued protective cases throughout the school year.
 Library fines are charged for books not returned to the library on time.
 If a student is having a problem with a Chromebook working properly, they should notify a teacher as soon as possible.
 Students should not attempt to repair damaged Chromebooks on their own due to potential warranty violations.